 10. SAI Quiet SuperSonic Transport (QSST)

-The X-59 QueSST technology demonstrator, a collaboration between Lockheed Martin and NASA, is scheduled to conduct its maiden flight in early 2022.
+The X-59 QueSST technology demonstrator, a collaboration between Lockheed Martin and NASA, is scheduled to conduct its maiden flight in 2023.
 It is a poster child of the supersonic race, and is intended to test the possibility of reducing sonic boom – the very thing that limited the operations of first generation supersonic airliners.

 Not many people know that the roots of the X-59 date back to a particular business jet – the QSST, in development by Supersonic Aerospace International (SAI).
 The company, created by Michael Paulson, the son of Gulfstream founder Allen Paulson, contracted Lockheed Martin’s Skunk Works division to develop a 12-seat, Mach 1.8 aircraft which would produce virtually no sonic boom in cruise flight.